Frequently Asked Questions

 • Extra money for lunches, drinks or other extra activities you may want to do.

 The camp takes place in Switzerland.
-The local currency is Swiss Francs.
+The local currency is the Swiss Franc.
 Most places accept payment by bank card, and there is also a bank in the village if you need.

 For intermediate camp, as the ski domain is across two countries, France and Switzerland, you might use two currencies during the week, Swiss Francs and Euros.
 It’s best to have a bit of cash with you.
 However, Swiss Francs and Euros are widely accepted, so you shouldn’t need cash in both currencies.